mattvenn/minecraft-pi/photobooth/photobooth.md

 your program again.
 This time, when you walk into the booth the program should print out 'say cheese!'.

-Now change your program so instead of printing a message it takes a photo of you using an attached web cam or picamera.
+Now change your program so instead of printing a message it takes a photo of you using an attached web cam or PiCamera.

 ## Webcam